 here we know, Are Electric Scooters Street Legal?
 Scooters have transitioned a great deal in the past couple of years.
 I remember the days when you’d meet kick scooters everywhere speeding down some street because they depended on the law of gravity and the riders kicking skills to move.
 Children who didn’t have licenses rode them and adults who everyone thought were out of their mind.
 But that’s not the case anymore.

-Today, there is a newer version of scooter that everyone, no matter their age, think is cooler and fit for them.
-The introduction of electric scooters has left everyone wanting to try out this old school classic form of transportation.
+Today, there is a newer version of the scooter that everyone, no matter their age, thinks is cooler and fit for them.
+The introduction of electric scooters has left everyone wanting to try out this old-school classic form of transportation.

-They have fully revamped design and improved propulsion so that it is easier and more fun to ride.
+They have a fully revamped design and improved propulsion so that it is easier and more fun to ride.
 The only controversy that comes with it is concerning the laws governing its use.
 Is it street legal?
 Where can you ride them?
-Here is what I found out regarding the legal requirements for operating an electric scooter.
+Here is what I found out regarding the legal requirements for operating a 150cc scooter.

 Regulations Vary From State To State